Chapter 29

 loop.
 Insert the following code after the Image

-view of the loop:
+view in the loop:

 LazyVGrid(columns: [GridItem(.adaptive(minimum: 50))]) {